microsoft/clarity-js/src/plugins/customdata.md

       "time": xxx,
       "type": "Custom",
       "state": {
-    "detail": { test: "this is a test object" }
+	    "type": "test", "data": "this is a test object"
       }
     }